 In addition to these confirmed breeding sites, the researchers found a flock of 11-15 Northern Bald Ibises at a roosting site located on the cliffs a few kilometers further north.
 However, they didn’t found any nest despite searching in the area.

 This study provided evidence that Northern Bald Ibis is experiencing a breeding range expansion in Morocco.
-When these newly discovered colonies grow (and/or new colonies are found) and with the increase of the Spanish population, the species may soon be qualified to be downlisted from ‘Critically Endangered’ to ‘Endangered’.
-When this day arrive, it would be great.
-(Note that beside Morocco, I mentioned only the Spanish reintroduced population because the German/Austrian reintroduced population is still heavily managed, the Turkish population is semi-captive spending the winter in captivity instead of migrating to Africa, and the relict wild population in Syria is almost extinct).
+When these newly discovered colonies grow (and/or new colonies are found) plus the increase of the Spanish reintroduced population, the species may soon be qualified to be down-listed from ‘Critically Endangered’ to ‘Endangered’.
+When this day arrive, it would be a great achievement.
+(Note that beside Morocco, I mentioned only the Spanish reintroduced population because the German/Austrian reintroduced population is still heavily managed, the Turkish population is semi-captive spending the winter in captivity instead of migrating to East Africa, and the relict wild population in Syria is tiny and almost extinct).

 Aourir, M. Bousadik, H., El Bekkay, M., Oubrou, W., Znari, M. & Qninba, A. 2017.
 New breeding sites of the Critically Endangered Northern Bald Ibis Geronticus eremita on the Moroccan Atlantic Coast.
 Int J Avian & Wildlife Biol 2(3): 00021.